mrismanaziz/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”